BSR Stars S3 – Smart specialisation through cross-sectoral Bio-, Circular- and Digital ecosystems

 Smart specialization accelerator workshop on bio-and circular economy challenges in Vilnius, 28-29 March 2017

-The workshop is targeted at the regional partners (Tampere, Skåne, Sor-Trondelag and Vilnius) of the BSR Stars S3 project.
-Aim of the workshop is to compare and exchange experiences on smart specialization (S3) approaches in different regions.
-The workshop will also demonstrate the methods to elaborate solutions to regional bio- and circular economy challenges.
-Concrete bio/circular challenges will be used as a case in the workshop.
-The challenges could be related to utilization of certain side products from industry, finding a missing piece to a value chain, development of industrial symbiosis etc. As a result the regional representatives will get better understanding on their cases and ideas for solving the cases.
+The workshop was targeted at the regional partners (Tampere, Skåne, Sor-Trondelag and Vilnius) of the BSR Stars S3 project.
+The workshop compared and exchanged experiences on smart specialization (S3) approaches in different regions.
+The workshop also demonstrated the methods to elaborate solutions to regional bio- and circular economy challenges.
+Concrete bio/circular challenges were used as a case in the workshop.
 Programme of the event

 Workshop: innovation ecosystem indicators and innovation process management tool in Malmö, 6 March 2017

-The aim of the workshop is to discuss and exchange experiences on new ecosystem based approaches to regional innovation management between the BSR regions.
-The workshop will discuss relevant indicators that would efficiently help identifying and analysing the innovation processes in the region.
-This workshop will support Tampere region in its plans to elaborate a demo of an online tool that will be piloted in the BSR Stars S3 project, and later disseminated to other involved partner regions.
+The workshop discussed and exchanged experiences on new ecosystem based approaches to regional innovation management as well as relevant indicators that would efficiently help identifying and analysing the innovation processes in the region.
+This workshop supported Tampere region in its plans to elaborate a demo of an online tool that will be piloted in the BSR Stars S3 project, and later disseminated to other involved partner regions.
 The tool will e.g. help identify actors within a certain field of economy (the pilot will focus on bio- and circular economy), as well as analyse and make conclusions on interaction between the actors.
-Regions of Tampere, Skåne, Sor-Trondelag and Vilnius will participate in the workshop.
+Regions of Tampere, Skåne, Sor-Trondelag and Vilnius participated in the workshop.

 Bio- and circular workshop was organised at the Annual Forum of EU Strategy for the Baltic Sea Region in Stockholm, 8 Nov.
 2016